BinaryOffice/TeleFormApplicationXtender/README.md

-# TeleFormApplicationXtender
-Teleform Connect Agent for ApplicationXtender 8.1
+# TeleForm Connect Agent for ApplicationXtender 8.1